 At the time of the first reported accident, Brazilian authorities embarked on a witch-hunt to find the responsible vessel, the most recent suspect looking to be a Greek-flagged ship transporting Venezuela crude.

 Although a verdict is yet to be reached, the case is symptomatic of the much wider issue of oil spills at sea and the industry’s need for stronger collaboration to prevent them and sanction offenders in the future.

-Under the supervision of the International Maritime Organization (IMO), efforts to monitor and sanction ship pollution at a global level are coordinated under the International Convention for the Prevention of Pollution from Ships (MARPOL), established in the 1970s with the aim of reducing any type of marine pollution, including dumping oil.
+Under the supervision of the International Maritime Organization (IMO), efforts to monitor and sanction ship pollution at a global level are coordinated through the International Convention for the Prevention of Pollution from Ships (Marpol), established in the 1970s with the aim of reducing any type of marine pollution, including dumping oil.

-At a regional level, most of the effort is divided among a number of local entities that operate under the guidelines set out by MARPOL.
+At a regional level, most of the effort is divided among local entities that operate under the guidelines set out by MARPOL.
 As two of these entities explain, existing monitoring technologies are helping to achieve positive results, though a number of challenges risk limiting their effectiveness.